Flame: Simplifying Topology Extension in Federated Learning: Evaluation

 {\textbf{Hierarchical$\rightarrow$Coordinated.}} CO-FL is different from H-FL in that a coordinator oversees a federated learning process.
-Therefore, in CO-FL, a user needs to introduce the coordinator, ($\Delta$) update the inheritance of classes for the global aggregator, aggregator, and trainer, and add new channels between the coordinator and the rest of the roles.
+Therefore, in CO-FL, a user needs to introduce the coordinator (13 LOC), ($\Delta$) update the inheritance of classes for the global aggregator, aggregator, and trainer (1 LOC each), add coordinator role (5 LOC), and add new channels between the coordinator and the rest of the roles (14 LOC each).
 In addition, grouping between aggregators and trainers can be dynamic based on the coordinator's logic.
-For that, the user ($\Delta$) updates \textit{groupBy} and \textit{datasetGroups} as a single group and configures \textit{replica} in the TAG.
+For that, the user ($\Delta$) updates \textit{datasetGroups} as a single group (1 LOC) and configures \textit{replica} in the TAG (1 LOC).
+Note that the reported LOC is for user application code, not the logic for CO-FL.